WRLC Handbook

 Required Travel

-The WRLC will reimburse, in accordance with WRLC travel polices, all expenses for required travel.
+The WRLC will reimburse, in accordance with WRLC travel policies, all reasonable lodging, transportation, meal, and incidental expenses for required travel.

 Optional Travel

-The WRLC encourages its employees to participate in professional associations and conferences, and will reimburse registration and travel-related expenses up to a maximum of $1,250 for any one conference unless approved in writing by the Executive Director prior to incurring the expense.
+The WRLC encourages its employees to participate in professional associations and conferences and will reimburse registration and travel-related expenses with approval by the Executive Director prior to incurring the expense.

 4. Leave